DracoBlue/jsb/README.md

 * .jquery/.mootools-Version: Firefox, Safari, Chrome, Opera, IE6+
 * .native-Version: Firefox 3+, Safari 5+, Chrome, Opera, IE9+
+* (optional) requirejs - for on demand and subfolder loading

 How does it work?
 -----------------